 The title of your essay can make or break your deal.
 Why?
 Easy!
-It is the first thing a client, professor or other readers will notice.
-It can be the difference between “It sounds interesting” and “This is going to be boring”.
+It is the first thing a client, professor, or other readers will notice.
+It can be the difference between “It sounds interesting” and “This will be boring.”
 The purpose of the title is to draw your readers’ attention to hook them in.
-It must be straightforward, eye-catching and believable.
+It must be straightforward, eye-catching, and believable.
 With these aspects in mind, here are a few tips for titling your essay like a pro.

 Name the Essay after Writing It

 Another good reason to follow this idea is saving time.
-When students come up with the title first, they spend lots of time trying to decide on a good one.
+When students come up with the title first, they spend lots of time deciding on a good one.
 Then they spend even more time researching around it.
-Instead, research around a topic, get a central idea, write your essay and the title will naturally come.
+Instead, research around a topic, get a central idea, write your essay, and the title will naturally come.